Stagecoach Ballroom: History

+In popular culture

 In the spring of 1986, the Stagecoach Ballroom was home to the filming of the national motion picture released in 1987 titled "Square Dance."
 The film was nominated for a Golden Globe and starred Rob Lowe, Wynona Rider, Jason Robards and Jane Alexander, as well as Trace Adkins as a member of the "Bayou Band."
 In 1988, Golden Globe nominated Rob Lowe for Best Performance by an Actor in a Supporting Role.
 The film later appeared as an NBC movie of the week under the title "Home Is Where the Heart Is."

 In October of 1994, TBS filmed a segment of its series "America's Music: The Roots of Country" that was released in 1996 as a three-part, six episode documentary.
 In 1997 it was an Emmy nominee for "Outstanding Achievement in Informational Programming."

+It was also where the music video for Ella Langley's mega-hit Choosin' Texas was filmed.

 Since 1999, Jean and her husband Kiran, have owned and operated the club.